The Best Gray Paint Colors With NO UNDERTONES

 • PERSONAL biases toward one undertone or another.
 I’ve had clients tell me they see green in EVERYTHING as they are sensitive to it, even when there isn’t any green to be found!

 • Your idea of what a ‘neutral gray with no undertones’ looks like.
-Again, some people see gray-purples as neutral, others see gray-blues as the most neutral (fewer people see gray-greens as true grays though)
+Again, some people see gray purples as neutral, and others see gray blues as the most neutral (fewer people see gray greens as true grays, though).

 • What you choose to partner your gray paint color with.
-A gray that COULD’VE looked neutral to you, might look blue if you put it with a warmer tone.
-A gray that could’ve been YOUR BEST true gray, could look green if you partner it with a gray with a purple undertone.
-There are MANY scenarios where your PERCEPTION can be altered
+A gray that COULD’ve looked neutral to you might look blue if you put it with a warmer tone.
+A gray that could’ve been your best, true gray, could look green if you partner it with a gray with a purple undertone.

 Benjamin Moore Stonington Gray hallway with white trim and Chelsea Gray painted door.
 Kylie M Interiors Colour Consultant online - Copy